jqhoogland/rationalia-starter/LW/Concepts/Gödelian Logic.md

 ### Probabilistic Solutions

-One way you might think to get around Gödel's Incompleteness, is to leave behind logical certainty, and instead [[Reflection in Probabilistic Logic|assign probabilities to logical statements]].
+One way you might think to get around Gödel's Incompleteness, is to leave behind logical certainty, and instead [assign probabilities to logical statements](https://www.lesswrong.com/posts/duAkuSqJhGDcfMaTA/reflection-in-probabilistic-logic).

 ### External Resources: